mia-platform/documentation/docs/release_notes/apiconsole_releasenotes.md

 ![API Portal](img/api-portal.png)

-!!! warning
+!!! warning "Breaking Change"
-    Once the new api-portal is activated, it will no longer be possible to reach the old route /documentations/swagger The documentation will be available only from the new route: /documentations/api-portal/
+    Once the new api-portal is activated, it will no longer be possible to reach the old route `/documentations/swagger/` The documentation will be available only from the new route: `/documentations/api-portal/`

 **New service management**
 The service section were divided into two types: services and proxies